Moulica5374/NIH-Funding-Annotation-Analysis-Team-Project/README.md

 - REPORTER_PUBLNK_C_2017.csv through 2022.csv (~3.2M publication links)
 Total size: ~2.8 GB

-### Step 2: Upload and Prepare GAF File
+#### Step 2: Upload and Prepare GAF File

-What we did: Uploaded pre-downloaded GAF file and prepared it for processing The GAF file was already downloaded and uncompressed locally, then uploaded to GCS:
+What we did: Uploaded pre-downloaded GAF file and prepared it for processing.

+The GAF file was already downloaded and uncompressed locally, then uploaded to GCS:

-### Upload the uncompressed GAF file
+#### Upload the uncompressed GAF file
 ```

 gsutil cp goa_uniprot_gcrp.gaf gs://gaf-data/